CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

                          (filter programmer? record))))
 ```

-Moral of the story here, if one sees a low of repeating code the goal is to
+Moral of the story here, if one sees a row of repeating code, the goal is to
 abstract what is possible into a modular procedure that can be called with
 arguments being the differentiation part of the thing.